-You may have heard or seen terms like hybrid rocker, camber or flat to rocker camber profiles but may not fully understand them.
+You may have heard or seen terms like hybrid rocker, traditional camber or flat-to-rocker camber profiles but may not fully understand them.

 So I thought I’d put together this post to help people understand the different snowboard camber types.